Patient Navigation Program

 If a healthcare provider in the community refers you to Seattle Children’s for healthcare, they can also request a patient navigator (PDF).

-When we get the request, a patient navigator will call you.
+Once we receive your referral, a patient navigator will call you.
 They can also come see you if your child is in the hospital.
 They will explain the program and ask if you would like their help.
 You will not have to pay for this service – it is free for families.

 Seattle Children’s is the only pediatric hospital in Washington, Alaska, Montana and Idaho with a patient navigation program for families with complex medical needs and limited English proficiency.

-Data shows that navigation services help patients at Seattle Children’s get the care they need.
-For example, after joining the Patient Navigation Program:
+Data shows that navigators help patients at Seattle Children’s get the care they need.
+After joining the Patient Navigation Program children are:

-- Children are less likely to need a hospital stay (lower inpatient admission rate).
+- Less likely to need a hospital stay (lower inpatient admission rate)

-- Children who are admitted to the hospital do not need to stay as long (lower average length of stay).
+- Able to go home sooner when admitted to the hospital (lower average length of stay)